xbokmd/plastilinn/public/plastilinn/plastilinn_doc_SpaceX.md

 # Solution list #**** #>>>>>

-#solution Space X services
+- #solution Space X services
 Launch services for satellites and spacecraft.
 Resupply missions to the International Space Station.
 Crewed missions to the International Space Station.
 Development of advanced rocket and spacecraft technologies.

-#solution Starlink
+- #solution Starlink
 A satellite constellation being constructed by Space X to provide global broadband internet coverage.
 It aims to deliver high-speed, low-latency internet access to users around the world, especially in underserved areas.

-#solution Mars colonization
+- #solution Mars colonization
 Space X's long-term goal is to enable the colonization of Mars.
 They are developing the Starship spacecraft, which is intended to transport humans and cargo to Mars for the establishment of a sustainable presence on the planet.

 ## #solution Main solution #***** #>>>>>

-#solution Space X services
+- #solution Space X services
-  #solution Falcon 9
+- - #solution Falcon 9
   A two-stage rocket designed for the reliable and cost-effective transport of satellites and spacecraft to orbit.
 It is capable of carrying payloads of up to 22,800 kilograms to low Earth orbit and 8,300 kilograms to geostationary transfer orbit.
-  #solution Falcon Heavy
+-  - #solution Falcon Heavy
   A heavy-lift launch vehicle that is currently the most powerful operational rocket in the world.
 It is capable of carrying payloads of up to 63,800 kilograms to low Earth orbit and 26,700 kilograms to geostationary transfer orbit.
-  #solution Dragon spacecraft
+ - - #solution Dragon spacecraft
   A reusable spacecraft designed for both cargo and crewed missions.
-It is capable of carrying up to 7 passengers to and from the International Space Station and can also deliver cargo to other destinations in space.
+It is capable of carrying up to 7 passengers to and from the International Space Station and can also deliver cargo to other destinations in sp- ace.
-  #solution Starship
+  - - #solution Starship
   A fully reusable spacecraft currently under development by Space X. It is designed to be capable of carrying both crew and cargo to various destinations in space, including the Moon, Mars, and beyond.

 ### #solution Main solution - Category #** #>>>>>